-Addiction is a complicated disease that affects people of all ages, backgrounds and ethnicities.
+Addiction is a complicated disease that affects people of all ages, backgrounds, and ethnicities.
 Chances are, you may know someone struggling with drug or alcohol addiction.

-Groups that are More Vulnerable to Addiction
+Certain Groups Are More Vulnerable to Addiction

 Young Men and Caucasians

 Young people aged 18-24, especially young men, are likelier to abuse drugs.
 Also, Caucasians are more likely to abuse drugs compared to African Americans.